Abhivyakti07/DNA-Barcoding-for-Species-Classification/README.md

 For classification of species uses a deep convolutional neural network has been used.
 It can achieve an average accuracy of >90 percent for both simulation and real datasets.
 Along with it, some machine learning models have also been tested.

 ## Content:
 --> The data is store in csv format.
 It has already been encoded.
-The four files have seperate train and test files.
---> All the models have been provided in the "Models" folder.
-It also contains the preprocessing and encoding part.
---> Some refernce papers have also been shared in the above folder.
+The four files have seperate train and test files. \n --> All the models have been provided in the "Models" folder.
+It also contains the preprocessing and encoding part. \n --> Some refernce papers have also been shared in the above folder.